Masala Herb

 💭 FAQs

 Guava seeds are perfectly edible.
-Locals that grow the fruit eat it whole, as the seeds are great for gut health.
+Locals that grow the fruit eat it whole, as the seeds are great for gut well-being.
 While it doesn’t cause any ailments, it could aggravate kidney-related issues.
 You can always deseed the fruit to not completely miss out on it, though.

 Guavas taste like a picnic.
 They’re sweet, tangy, pulpy, and crunchy at the same time!
 It also depends on the variety that you’re eating, but all of them are liked, pretty much, by all age groups.
 Guavas have a unique taste and smell.